-Traffic stop leads to pursuit - Farmville
+Updated - Traffic stop leads to pursuit - Farmville

 A stop for a traffic violation led to a pursuit by the police department Wednesday afternoon, Oct.
 28, in downtown Farmville.

-“We had an officer attempt to stop a vehicle for a traffic violation,” Farmville Police Department (FPD) Chief Andy Ellington said shortly after 4:30 p.m.
-Wednesday.
+“We had an officer attempt to stop a vehicle for a traffic violation,” Farmville Police Department (FPD) Chief Andy Ellington said.
 “The vehicle took off and crashed at the intersection of Osborn Road and (Route) 45 (North Main Street), crashed into another vehicle.”

-He stated two of the occupants in the fleeing vehicle jumped out and fled on foot.
+The fleeing vehicle had four occupants, Ellington said.
+Three jumped out and fled on foot, and one was arrested at the scene.

-“One was just recently taken into custody,” he said.
-“The other we’re still searching for between Northview Drive and Needham Street.”
+After a search between Northview Drive and Needham Street, police were able to find some of the fleeing suspects.

 Thanksgiving meals available for 800 people

-Note: Updated – Traffic stop leads to pursuit